teiniker/teiniker-lectures-softwaredesign/functional-programming/streams/introduction/README.md

 ## Java Stream API

-Java Streams, introduced in Java 8, provide a modern, functional approach to processing sequences of elements.
-They offer a high-level, declarative way to handle data transformations and computations, allowing for more readable and concise code.

 Streams can be used to perform operations such as filtering, mapping, and reducing collections of data.